 Building For Life

-How does Built for Life affect existing communities?
+How does Built for a Healthy Life affect existing communities?

 Most people do not like change, and a new housing development in your area can be a cause for concern.
 Will the development be unsympathetic to local the local area, or will it overstretch local facilities, and will there be any new homes for local people?

-Building for life is an initiative by the housing industry which attempts to address these concerns, by setting standards which developers have to meet in order to achieve planning approval.
+Building for a Healthy Life is an initiative by the housing industry which attempts to address these concerns, by setting standards which developers have to meet in order to achieve planning approval.
 As such it has been adopted by many local authorities for planning approval.

-You can find out more about your local Built for Life housing development and how it meets the Building for Life 12 criteria on this website.
-In short, a Built for Life commended housing scheme aims to be a better neighbour.
+You can find out more about your local Built for a Healthy Life housing development and how it meets the Building for a Healthy Life criteria on this website.
+In short, a Built for a Healthy Life commended housing scheme aims to be a better neighbour.

 Why should I consider buying a home on a Built for Life commended development?

 If a new housing development is awarded a Built for Life commendation, the HomeBuilder will have had to meet 12 stringent conditions, ranging from integration with the local community infrastructure, to use of local design elements, and provision of adequate parking, and local amenities.
 Simply put, a Built for Life home should offer a higher quality of Life and be a better long term investment.